fermyon/developer/content/spin/install.md

 {{ startTab "macOS"}}

-You can now manage your Spin installation via [Homebrew](https://brew.sh/).
+You can manage your Spin installation via [Homebrew](https://brew.sh/).
 Homebrew automatically installs Spin templates and Spin plugins, and on uninstall, will prompt you to delete the directory where the templates and plugins were downloaded:

 <pre class="bash spin-install" id="spin-install-macos"><code>$ brew tap fermyon/tap && brew install fermyon/tap/spin</code></pre>